Pexien0001/MinehutJS-old/README.md

 # MinehutJS
-Simple integration the Minehut API with your new or pre-existing online services.
+Simple integration with the Minehut API for your new or pre-existing online services.